I don't Know, I should ask this question or not, But I am asking this -

 And, $Rectangle_\pi = {2(a+b) \over \sqrt{a^2+b^2}}$

-Now I got stuck, as for rectangle I am not getting a constant, But I got to know, this is obvious.
-Two squares or circles can be similar but two rectangles can't be similar like that because for two rectangles to be similar, their ratios of lengths and breadths must be constant.
+Now I got stuck, as for rectangle I am not getting a constant, but I realized that this is obvious.
+Two squares or circles are always similar but two rectangles are not necessarily similar, because for two rectangles to be similar, their ratios of lengths and breadths must be constant.
 So I suggested types of figure on the basis of their variables.

-As a circle or a square can be defined by a single variable so I called them single variable figure.
-For rectangle or rhombus or ellipse we must have two variables, So I called them 2 variable figures.
-Or for any random figure to be similar we must know by some means the length of the curve and maximum distance between any two points and we will get a constant calling it $Figure_\pi$
+As a circle or a square can be defined by a single variable, I called them single variable figures.
+For a rectangle, a rhombus, or an ellipse, we must have two variables, so I called them 2 variable figures.
+For random figure to be similar we must know by some means the length of the curve and maximum distance between any two points, and we will get a constant calling it $Figure_\pi$

-My question is that, Am I thinking in right direction or not, because I am finding different constants for different 2D figures as different variable figures.
+My question is this: Am I thinking in the right direction or not, because I am finding different constants for different 2D figures as different variable figures?